Claiborne commission says ‘yes’ to sanctuary county - Claiborne Progress

 County attorney James Estep III was asked what more could be done to build on resolution 092.

 “It’s in the Constitution.
 You’re taking all available methods, at this point.
 We’re a county commission.
 We don’t adopt law.
 It’s already law.
-It’s in the 2nd Amendment.
-What this (the letter to the state legislators) is doing is making sure it (the 2nd Amendment) doesn’t get watered-down or diluted,” said Estep.
+It’s in the Second Amendment.
+What (the letter to the state legislators) is doing is making sure (the Second Amendment) doesn’t get watered-down or diluted,” said Estep.

 A member of the audience asked if there were any contingency plans if “it starts to go downhill, like in Virginia.”